HOME • SEARCH • EMAIL • ABOUT

 Antimicrobial / Alkaloids: Study showed the root extract of P. longifolia var. pendula to possess significant antibacterial activity.
 Study also led to the isolation of three new alkaloids: pendulamine A, pendulamine B and penduline along with other known compounds.
 (3)

-Hepatoprotective / Anti-Inflammatory: Study evaluated various solvent extracts of leaf for anti-inflammatory and hepatoprotective potency. study showed the methanol extract as the most potent, showing significant anti-inflammatory (comparable to Diclofenac sodium) and hepatoprotective activity.
+Hepatoprotective / Anti-Inflammatory: Study evaluated various solvent extracts of leaf for anti-inflammatory and hepatoprotective potency.
+Study showed the methanol extract as the most potent, showing significant anti-inflammatory (comparable to Diclofenac sodium) and hepatoprotective activity.
 (5)

 Antifungal: Diterpenoids isolated from the hexane extract of the seeds of P. longilfolia demonstrated significant antifungal activity.